-Women who have diabetes are at increased risk of complications in pregnancy, including increased risk of birth defects or fetal death.
+Women who have diabetes are at an increased risk for complications during pregnancy, including increased risk of birth defects or fetal death.
 These risks can be minimized by planning pregnancy ahead with the help of your obstetrician and primary diabetes care provider.
 Women who are pregnant with type 1 or type 2 diabetes may have a few questions about how the pregnancy will affect their health and diabetes care.

 Can I take my medications as normal during the first trimester of pregnancy?